 5. Plant corn first, followed by beans and squash.
 According to the recommendations for planting times in your area, plant your corn plant or sow your corn seeds first.
 When the corn is about 6” tall, plant 2-3 bean seeds about 6” from the base of each corn plant.
 Finally, plant 2-3 squash seeds (spaced about 6” apart) in their own hills between the hills of corn and beans.

 6. Keep weeded until squash vines grow to cover the ground.
-Do this by mulching or hoeing until squash vines are large enough to shade out the weeds below.
+Do this by mulching your garden or hoeing until squash vines are large enough to shade out the weeds below.